Low-Battery-Squad/eco395m-midterm/README.md

 4. Place it in the following directory (create folders if they don’t exist): DataScraping/Rawdata/load/load.zip

 **2.Setting Up the NOAA Token and Environment File**

-1.Go to the official NOAA CDO API registration page:
+1. Go to the official NOAA CDO API registration page:
 https://www.ncdc.noaa.gov/cdo-web/token

-2.Log in (or create a free NOAA account) and request a new token.
+2. Log in (or create a free NOAA account) and request a new token.

-3.Inside the project root(DataScraping/) , create a new file named .env.
+3. Inside the project root(DataScraping/) , create a new file named .env.

-4.Add the following line and paste the token into it:
+4. Add the following line and paste the token into it:
 ```bash
 NOAA_TOKEN=*YOUR_NOAA_TOKEN_HERE*
 ```

 **3.Running the Script and Locating Saved Raw Data**

 Once both manual and credential steps are done, everything else is automatic.
 Just run the script:
 ```bash
 cd DataScraping